ap0ught/google-assistant-demo/README.md

 ### Getting Started:

 The quickest way to use Google Assistant on your C.H.I.P.
-Pro is to [download a pre-made Google Voice Assistant CHP file](https://github.com/NextThingCo/google-assistant-demo/releases/) and use the [online web flasher](https://docs.getchip.com/chip_pro_devkit.html#flash-with-an-os) to copy it to your Dev Kit.
+Pro is to [download the pre-made Google voice assistant CHP file](https://github.com/NextThingCo/google-assistant-demo/releases/) and use the [online web flasher](https://docs.getchip.com/chip_pro_devkit.html#flash-with-an-os) to copy it to your Dev Kit.
 Be sure to select the “Choose an Image...” button on the web flasher and direct it to the Google Assistant Demo CHP file.
 Follow [this link](https://docs.getchip.com/chip_pro_devkit.html#flashing-process) for more instructions on using the web flasher.

 Once you have flashed your C.H.I.P.
 Pro Dev Kit, simply connect a speaker or some headphones, reboot, and listen for the audio instructions.

 The voice instructions will instruct you to attach the Dev Kit to your desktop computer with a USB cable and access a configuration web page.
 The address should either be http://192.168.81.1 or http://192.168.82.1.
 Make sure to wait for the audio instructions to tell you when it is ready for you to connect.

 Once you access this web page, you will see an interface for connecting C.H.I.P.
 Pro to a nearby WiFi network.
-It will also provide details on how to sign up for a Google Developer account if you have not done so already.
+It will also provide details on how to sign up for a Google developer account, if you have not done so already.
 The final step in the setup process is to then grant permission for C.H.I.P.
 Pro to access your Google account.

 If the device has been successfully authorized with Google, the audio instructions and web interface will inform you that it is ready to use.
 The C.H.I.P.
 Pro Dev Kit has two onboard microphones.
 This means you can say, “Hey Google” or “OK Google” followed by a command.
 For example: